lkrych/gios_notes/lectures/p4_l3_distributed_shared_memory.md

 This is slightly different from **peer-to-peer** applications: it's likely that there will still be some nodes that provide some overall configuration or management of the entire system.
 In a peer-to-peer system, these tasks would still be performed cooperatively by all peers.

-## Distributed Shared Memory (DSM)
+## Distributed Shared Memory Introduction

-Distributed shared memory is a service that manages memory across multiple nodes so that applications will have the illusion that they are running on a single shared-memory machine.
+Distributed shared memory (DSM) is a service that manages memory across multiple nodes so that applications will have the illusion that they are running on a single shared-memory machine.

 Each node in the system owns some portion of the physical memory, and provides the operations - reads and writes - on that memory.
 The reads and write may originate from any of the nodes in the system.